TranNhatTan14/Obsidian/Pro/Mindset.md

 ### [[Accomplishments and Achievements]]

 - Prioritizing meaningful accomplishments that accumulate over time and have future value.
-- Minimizing [[Time]] spent on superficial or purely symbolic achievements.
+- Minimizing time spent on superficial or purely symbolic achievements.
 	- Will this matter in 5 years
 	- When you 30 or 80 did you proud of
 	- If you achieve this does it make you proud